Best Decking Options for Poolside Areas

 If you really like real wood and don’t mind the work involved, good-quality timber decking can also look fantastic.
 I also love the natural warmth of it.

-For freedom from routine maintenance and long-term durability, composite is impossible to beat.
-The initial investment might be more expensive, but you’re not devoting weekends to treating and sealing.
+When it comes to avoiding routine maintenance and ensuring long-term durability, composite materials are unmatched.
+The initial investment might be pricier, but you’re not devoting weekends to treating and sealing.

 But timber isn't ruled out; it's all about what will work best for your needs.